 Chapter 13 can help solve a lot of problems.
 But it isn’t easy to complete a plan—especially if you suffer a job loss, illness or injury, or some other income-lowering event.

-If you can no longer afford to make your Chapter 13 bankruptcy plan payments, you may be able to convert your case to a Chapter 7.
-Read on to learn more about how to convert your Chapter 13 bankruptcy to Chapter 7.
+If you can’t afford to make your Chapter 13 plan payments any longer, you might be able to convert your case to a Chapter 7.
+Read on to learn more about how to convert your Chapter 13 to Chapter 7.

 If you filed a Chapter 13 bankruptcy because you could not qualify for a Chapter 7, check the rules in your jurisdiction or talk to a knowledgeable bankruptcy attorney before converting your case.
-Also, keep in mind that even if your jurisdiction doesn’t require you to take the means test when you convert, you will still have to explain to the court how your financial circumstances have changed and why you can no longer afford to be in a Chapter 13.
+Also, even if the means test isn't required, you'll still have to explain why you can't afford your repayment plan (more below).

-When you convert your case, you will be assigned a new Chapter 7 bankruptcy trustee.
-You will also need to attend a new meeting of creditors (also called the 341 hearing).
-While you don’t have to file a new bankruptcy petition, you typically need to file additional forms and amend certain schedules after converting your bankruptcy.
+When you convert your case, you will be assigned a Chapter 7 bankruptcy trustee.
+You will also need to attend a meeting of creditors (also called the 341 hearing).
+While you don’t have to file a new bankruptcy petition, you typically need to file additional forms and amend particular schedules after converting your bankruptcy.

 Under certain circumstances, the court can force you to convert your Chapter 13 bankruptcy to Chapter 7 so that your nonexempt assets can be sold to pay your creditors.
-The most common reasons a court may force you to convert include lying on your bankruptcy papers, hiding assets, filing for bankruptcy to hinder or delay creditors, or otherwise abusing the bankruptcy system.
+The most common reasons include lying on your bankruptcy papers, hiding assets, filing for bankruptcy to hinder or delay creditors, or otherwise abusing the bankruptcy system.